SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 compile-time diagnostic statements,
 or closures that contain a ``return`` statement.

-◊TR: Is the closure bit specific to single-expression closures, or does it have any other restrictions?

 Whenever possible, transformations are coalesced.
 For example, the expression ``4 + 5 * 6`` is transformed
 into ``buildExpression(4 + 5 * 6)`` rather multiple calls to that function.